-Next, we compared the gene expression of Mtb-challenged samples from 6h and 24h postinfection against the corresponding non-infected samples by group (Figure 5A-B and Supplemental Tables 7 and 8).
-In both groups, up-regulated genes at 6h implicated a range of immune-mediated and inflammatory pathways with the strongest enrichment being the "TNF signaling via NF κ B" pathway, while at 24h the transcriptomic changes were focused on interferon response pathways (Figure 5C and Supplemental Table 9).
-Then, we formally compared the transcriptomic Mtb responses between resister and LTBI cells by interaction analysis to identify genes with significantly greater magnitude of changes (from the non-infected to the Mtb-challenged cells) in the resister group compared to the changes in the LTBI group (Figure 5D and Supplemental Tables 7 and 8).
-At 6h post-infection, the "oxidative phosphorylation" pathway was enriched among the genes more strongly down-regulated in the resister macrophages compared to LTBI (Supplemental Table 9 and 10).
-At the same time-point, we found "TNF signaling via NFkB", "Inflammatory response" and "Hypoxia" pathways enriched among genes with a stronger up-regulation in resister compared to LTBI clusters (Figure 5E and Supplemental Table 10).
-Conversely, the "Interferon gamma response" and the "Interferon alpha response" pathways were significantly enriched among genes more strongly up-regulated in LTBI samples at both time-points albeit this was most pronounced for IFN- γ signalling at the 24h time point (Figure 5E and Supplemental Table 10).
+hours and 24 hours after infection against the corresponding noninfected samples by group (Figure 5, A and B, and Supplemental Tables 7 and 8).
+In both groups, upregulated genes at 6 hours implicated a range of immune-mediated and inflammatory pathways with the strongest enrichment being the TNF signaling via NF-KB pathway, while at 24 hours, the transcriptomic changes were focused on interferon response pathways (Figure 5C and Supplemental Table 9).
+Then, we formally compared the transcriptomic Mtb responses between resister and LTBI cells by interaction analysis to identify genes with significantly greater magnitude of changes (from the noninfected to the Mtb-challenged cells) in the resister group compared with the changes in the LTBI group (Figure 5D and Supplemental Tables 7 and 8).
+At 6 hours after infection, the oxidative phosphorylation pathway was enriched among the genes more strongly downregulated in the resister macrophages compared with LTBI (Supplemental Tables 9 and 10).
+At the same time point, we found TNF signaling via NF-kB, inflammatory response, and hypoxia pathways enriched among genes with a stronger upregulation in resister compared with LTBI clusters (Figure 5E and Supplemental Table 10).
+Conversely, the interferon γ response and the interferon α response pathways were significantly enriched among genes more strongly upregulated in LTBI samples at both time points, albeit this was most pronounced for IFN-y signalling at the 24-hour time point (Figure 5E and Supplemental Table 10).
 The stricter control of IFN-y signalling in resister cells is likely a result of the homeostatic adaption of these cells to the significantly higher constitutive levels of IFN- γ (Figure 4E).

-Alveolar lymphoid cell response to ex vivo Mtb challenge
+Alveolar lymphoid cell response to ex vivo Mtb challenge.
 Given the low cell counts in LTBI lymphocyte clusters, we used the same approach as for the baseline expression comparison of lymphocytes.
-We investigated the gene expression of key genes at the level of the 19 lymphocyte subpopulations (Figure 6A-B, Supplemental Figure 7 and Supplemental Table 11).
+We investigated the gene expression of key genes at the level of the 19 lymphocyte subpopulations (Figure 6, A and B, Supplemental Figure 7, and Supplemental Table 11).
 Only LTBI L.3 CD8+ IEL-like cells increased IFNG expression in terms of proportion of positive cells and expression levels in response to Mtb (Figure 6A).
-While not responding to Mtb challenge, at 6h L.14 resister cells still presented the highest IFNG expression both in proportion of positive cells and expression levels of all clusters.
+While not responding to Mtb challenge, at 6 hours, L.14 resister cells still presented the highest IFNG expression both in proportion of positive cells and expression levels of all clusters.
 Hence, as in the periphery, resister T cells did not mount an IFNG response to Mtb.
 However, the constitutively higher numbers of IFNG-expressing T cells in resister BALs, due to alveolar lymphocytosis, were maintained even after Mtb challenge (Figure 6B).